desmos-labs/desmos/docs/architecture/adr-022-per-subspace-token-factory.md

 // MsgBurnResponse defines the Msg/BurnResponse response type. message MsgBurnResponse {}

-// MsgSetBeforeSendHook is the sdk.Msg type for allowing a subspace admin to
+// MsgSetBeforeSendHook is the sdk.Msg type for allowing the subspace treasury to
 // assign a CosmWasm contract to call with a BeforeSend hook. message MsgSetBeforeSendHook {
   // Address of who is setting the hook.